webplatform/docs-wpd/Style_Guide/index.md

 Include references to applicable standards, test suites, implementation reports, live demos, and other useful resources.

 ===Accessible===
 Your content should be accessible according to WCAG 2.0 AA.
 Where there are questions about accessibility, contributors should seek reviews from community members with more experience.
-Materials uploaded by agents of a browser vendor should be accessible when posted; materials uploaded by unaffiliated community members should be clearly marked if they aren’t accessible.
+Materials uploaded by agents of a browser vendor should be accessible when posted; materials uploaded by unaffiliated community members should be clearly marked if they are not accessible.
 If reasonable steps are not taken to make content accessible after a reasonable amount of time, it may be removed from the site.

 ===Relevant to the site===
 Articles that are not relevant to the site's goals (as laid out in the [[WPD:Pillars|Pillars]] document) should not be included in the site.